ashwinmallikarjun/library-Database/README.md

 # librarry-Database

-# This repository contains java source files of a 'Library Management System' application designed and developed by Ashwin Mallikarjunaswamy.
+# Contains java source files of 'Library Management System' application designed and developed by Ashwin Mallikarjunaswamy.

+# LMS - Parent Class

+# Librarian - Contains functionalities of a librarian.

+# Borrower - Contains functionalities of a borrower.

+# Admin - Contains functionalities of a admin.